bettychenyi/linux-documents/docs/How-to-setup-Jenkins-on-RHEL.md

+# How to setup Jenkins on a RHEL Server

 ### Prerequisites:
 * Have a VM (or any host) play the Jenkins server role, with Internet connected.
 * Tested on RHEL 7.2.